Species: Mobula tarapacana, Chilean Devil Ray, Sicklefin Devil Ray

 Depth: 0-1896 m.

-Circumtropical; the Gulf of Mexico and Venezuela.
+Circumtropical; the northern Gulf of Mexico and the SE Caribbean.

 High Resolution Map Download